What is Yoga?

-The Ashtanga Vinyasa Yoga system was created as a method to incorporate the teachings of the Sage Patanjali’s original yoga in a way that could be practiced daily by householders, or those with worldly responsibilities.
+The Ashtanga Yoga system we practice today was created as a method to incorporate the teachings of the Sage Patanjali’s original yoga in a way that could be practiced daily by householders, or those with worldly responsibilities.

 Located near the corner of Harris and Miller St at the top of Union Square, the studio is centrally located within Pyrmont and easily accessible from, Darling Harbour, Ultimo, Glebe, the city and Inner West suburbs by bus and light rail.
 Metered street parking is usually available on surrounding streets.